 To set up a forum with groups

-4. Give the forum a Description.
-This is where the instructions or guidelines will go, or, for Single Simple Discussion, this will be the first post.
+4. This will open a new page where you can give the forum a 'Name' and 'Description' (The 'Description' is where the instructions or guidelines will go, or, for Single Simple Discussion, this will be the first post).

-There are 5 types of discussion forums (in addition to the News (Announcements) forum)
+There are 5 types of discussion forums (in addition to the special Announcements forum, see above).

-- Standard forum displayed in a blog-like format (most recent post at the top)
+- Standard forum displayed in a blog-like format.

 6. Under the Attachments and word count heading you can specify max size and number of attachments allowed, and whether a word count is displayed.